 - Tetanus Vaccination Booster – Adults should receive a tetanus-diphtheria vaccination booster every 10 years or as suggested by your doctor.

 - Tobacco – Do not use tobacco.
 If you use tobacco, ask your doctor about resources to help you stop.
 Avoid exposure to secondhand smoke.

 - Depression Screening – All women should have an annual depression screening.

 - Blood Pressure Check – Blood pressure should be measured at least every two years for adults with blood pressure less then 120/80 and more often if blood pressure is higher.
 Winneshiek Medical Center offers free blood pressure screenings each month.
 Visit our Calendar of Events page for the schedule and locations.

 - Mammogram/Breast Examination – Women age 40 and older should have a mammogram every year.
 You do not need a doctor’s referral to schedule a mammogram.
 Call Winneshiek Medical Center at 563-387-3022 to arrange an appointment.

 - Cholesterol Test – Cholesterol testing should begin by age 35 for men and age 45 for women.
 Tests should be repeated every five years or sooner depending on results or other health risk factors.
-This test is available to be billed to your insurance company with an order from your doctor, or through our Walk-In Wellness Lab Testing where you do not need a doctor’s order
+This test is available to be billed to your insurance company with an order from your doctor, or through our Lab Screening Services where you do not need a doctor’s order

 A new lease on life